Women in the Screen Industries

 - At least two examples of creative work.
 This can be in the form of a film, TV episode, short-form content, projects or scripts.
 The applicant must be able to demonstrate how they played a leading role in the project.

-- Supporting documentation providing evidence of the students and parents/guardians financial status.
+- If shortlisted, we will request supporting documentation providing evidence of the students and parents/guardians financial status.
 Please note: if documentation is not in English, a certified translation must be supplied.
 This should include at a minimum:

 - Last 3 months of payslips for all members of the household.